sukhanovaxenia/VarViz3D/README.md

 # VarViz3D
 Complete Genetic Variation Visualization Source

+# Our code devided on diferent blocks.
+3d part with proteins locates in feature/3d-visualization branch, 2D part with genes coords in yulia branch

 ## 🧬 Overview
 VarViz3D is a comprehensive web platform for visualizing genetic variants in both 2D protein diagrams and 3D structures.
 Built for the Understanding and Representing Patterns of Genetic Variation in Human Genes hackathon challenge.